 Financial Assistance is a decrease of tuition costs, formulated on the basis of need.
 Although sometimes referred to as “grant” or “scholarship,” La Jolla Country Day School (LJCDS) does not award “merit scholarships” (i.e. a monetary award based on either academic or extracurricular merit).
 All students who receive assistance come from families that qualify according to the School & Student Services for Financial Aid (SSS).

-Anyone applying for admission to grades Kindergarten through grade 11 may apply for financial assistance.
-We do not accept financial assistance applications for Tiny Torrey (age 3) and Jr. Kindergarten (age 4) applicants.
+Anyone applying for admission to kindergarten through Grade 11 may apply for financial assistance.
+We do not accept financial assistance applications for Tiny Torreys (age 3) and junior kindergarten (age 4) applicants.
 There is no income ceiling or minimum.
-For the 2018-2019 academic year, LJCDS awarded $4.8 million in financial assistance to approximately 215 students.
+For the 2019-2020 academic year, LJCDS awarded $4.8 million in financial assistance to approximately 215 students.
 All awards were based on demonstrated need.

 Financial assistance is awarded based on a family’s demonstrated need, as determined by a collaboration between the School & Student Services (SSS) for financial aid and LJCDS's Financial Assistance Committee.

 Calculations are based primarily on the:

 number of children in tuition-charging schools (LJCDS does not include graduate school tuition for family members in our computation)